 Tip 3.
 Wear a Snug Shirt or an Ostomy Wrap

 When you’re ready to sleep, wear a snug shirt or an ostomy wrap.
 This will help keep your pouch snug against your body during the night.

 While this won’t support your pouch exactly the same as an ostomy support belt, a snug shirt or an ostomy wrap may still help support the weight of your pouch overnight too.

 Tip 4.
 Empty or Change Your Pouch Before Bed

-One way you can reduce the need to get up in the middle of the night to empty or change your pouch is to do it right before bed.
+One way to reduce the need to get up in the middle of the night to empty or change your pouch is to do it right before bed.

 180 Medical Community member Darlene lives with an ileostomy that often has high output.
 One solution she’s come up with is to set an alarm to get up in the middle of the night to empty or change her pouch.
 This helps her avoid leaks or messes in bed.

-While it’s will certainly be an adjustment, she says it’s just like second nature now.
+While it will certainly be an adjustment, she says it’s like second nature now.